scrtlabs/SupernovaDocs/node runners/setup-sgx-mainnet.md

 ./app
 ```

-Should print somting similar to this:
+Should print something similar to this:

 ```
 [+] Init Enclave Successful 2!